ShrihanN343/MyFirstAIProject/README.md

 ### Motivation

-Since my freshmen year, I’ve been passionate about the worlds of business and computer science - a passion that stems from my love of problem-solving and deriving my own solutions.
+Since my freshman year, I’ve been passionate about the worlds of business and computer science - a passion that stems from my love of problem-solving and deriving my own solutions.
 This project represents one example of how I leverage the resources available to me to enhance my programming skills while learning more about business intelligence through stock forecasting.
+I set out to better understand how to leverage machine learning in predictive analytics, starting with exploring the differences between machine learning models and traditional statistical methods of predictive analytics as it pertains to stock forecasting.
 Forecasting stock prices using sophisticated machine learning algorithms is standard practice in quantitative investing.
-Based on the literature (find and add citation!!!), performing stock forecasting using machine learning models significantly outperforms traditional statistical models.
+Based on the literature, performing stock forecasting using machine learning models significantly outperforms traditional statistical models.[6]
 We observe that the LSTM (Long Short Term Memory) model outperformed the baseline and ARIMA models when tested across five distinct tickers.

 ### Background

 Deep learning models are able to outperform traditional methods of statistical analysis in capturing non-linear feature associations as well as volatility.
-However, there continue to exist challenges with AI in financial markets such as data privacy, ethical concerns, and regulatory compliance.^1 For example, due to AI's black box nature, regulators may find it difficult to defend decisions, and this raises concerns about transparency.^5 There is a growing need for the adaption of AI skills in financial professions, as well as upgrades to infrastructure in order to integrate new technologies to take full advantage of opportunities.^3
+However, there continue to exist challenges with AI in financial markets such as data privacy, ethical concerns, and regulatory compliance.[1]
+For example, due to AI's black box nature, regulators may find it difficult to defend decisions, and this raises concerns about transparency.[5]
+There is a growing need for the adoption of AI skills in financial professions, as well as upgrades to infrastructure in order to integrate new technologies to take full advantage of opportunities.[3]

+### Definitions

+- **Feature Associations** refers to patterns learned by the model from the dataset.

+- **Root-Mean Squared Error** (RMSE) refers to the average difference in predicted price versus observed price stock predicting algorithm makes when forecasting a stock price.
+Lower RMSE scores translate to more accurate predictions.

+- **Deep learning refers to

+- AI black box refers to

+- Recurrent neural network refers to a recurrent form of feedforward neural networks.

 ### Dependencies